benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L1C.png)

 - L1C appears below a relationship / path.
 The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
-- L1C may appear before a quantifier followed by an R-combiner
+- L1C may appear before a quantifier followed by an R-combiner (if so, '→' is the entity directly right of the R-combiner)
 - If →: directly right of the aggregator / R-combiner: a blue/logical/red entity (not a yellow/aggregated entity)
 - If _et_: _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator / right of the R-combiner